Alema-em/BrandkitAI/README.md

 ## Screenshots

-A quick look at the BrandForge UI — from a single idea to a client-ready brand deck.
+A quick look at the BrandKit UI — from a single idea to a client-ready brand deck.

 ### Website preview

-Interactive browser-style homepage mockup with industry-aware hero imagery, typography, and CTA.
+Interactive browser-style homepage mockup with industry-aware hero imagery, typography and CTA.

 <img width="1690" alt="BrandForge website preview" src="https://github.com/user-attachments/assets/f35c4162-fab4-4621-8a23-c12f9e536a48" />